-Another important step in advancing responsible AI to serve the world
+Another Important Step In Advancing Responsible AI To Serve The World

 This partnership presents a strategic opportunity to bring world-class technology to underserved regions such as the global south.
 G42's efforts in creating a regulated and monitored environment for deploying U.S.-developed advanced technology systems are essential for meeting international AI demands.
 Our collaboration aims to bridge the digital divide, address pressing social challenges, and promote democratic norms in cyberspace.
 We have already announced a $1 billion investment in Kenya leveraging geothermal energy, and are actively exploring other strategic markets.

-In addition, the migration of G42’s legacy public cloud infrastructure to Microsoft Azure began in November 2023 and is continuing as planned.
-This migration is critical for ensuring secure and efficient operations.
+In addition, the migration of G42's legacy public cloud infrastructure to Microsoft Azure began in November 2023 and is continuing as planned migration is critical for ensuring secure and efficient operations.

 Microsoft and G42 believe in the transformative power of AI and cloud technologies, and our partnership is built on a foundation of trust, security, shared values, and a commitment to the highest standards of regulatory compliance.
 Microsoft and G42 are dedicated to ensuring that our collaboration contributes positively to global technological advancement.